 All through her pregnancy with Imlay's child, Mary pined for the man, begged and called, but he was busy.
 The poor chap did not know that all the wealth in the world could not make up for the wealth of Mary's love.
 The only consolation she found was in her work.
 She wrote The French Revolution right under the very influence of that tremendous drama.
 Keen as she was in her observation, she saw deeper than Burke, beneath all the terrible loss of life, she saw the still more terrible contrast between poverty and riches and [that] all the bloodshed was in vain so long as that contrast continued.
 Thus she wrote: "If the aristocracy of birth is leveled with the ground only to make room for that of riches, I am afraid that the morale of the people will not be much improved by the change.
-Everything whispers to me that names not principles are changed."
-She realized while in Paris what she had predicted in her attack on Burke, that the demon of property has ever been at hand to encroach on the sacred rights of man.
+Everything whispers was too much for him.
+Be it as it may, Mary suffered keenly and fled to France to escape the charms of the artist.

+Biographers are the last to understand their subject or else they would not have made so much ado of the Fuseli episode, for it was nothing else.
 Had the loud-mouthed Fuseli been as free as Mary to gratify their sex attraction, Mary would probably have settled down to her normal life.
 But he lacked courage and Mary, having been sexually starved, could not easily quench the aroused senses.